imasha-senarath/imasha-senarath/README.md

 With **3 years of experience** in software engineering, I possess a strong skillset in **Java, Kotlin and Flutter**.
 I developed and maintained Point of Sale (POS) and Mobile Android applications for **leading banks**.

+For more details visit the website at [Imasha Senarath](https://www.imashasenarath.com/)

 <br />

 <img src="https://komarev.com/ghpvc/?username=imasha-senarath&color=blue&style=flat">